musthemag/n-display-metadata/README.md

 The logic for choosing which metadata to display on teasers was last decided by Mus and Guy on 10/05/2018 and implemented by Matt Hinchliffe on 11/05/2018.

-The current decision trees can be seen in the [docs folder](https://github.com/Financial-Times/n-display-metadata/blob/master/docs/)
+The current decision trees can be seen in the [docs folder](https://github.com/Financial-Times/n-display-metadata/blob/master/docs/).

+### Toppers

+The logic for choosing which metadata to display in the article topper above the headline was last decided by Mus and Guy on xx/xx/2018 and implemented by Luke Kavanagh on xx/xx/2018

+The current decision tree can be seen in the [docs folder](https://github.com/Financial-Times/n-display-metadata/blob/master/docs/).

+TODO
+* how to handle the prefix? prefixLink or prefix
+* should topper contain author? seems like lots of logic for that is already here in flags
+* should topper contain isOpinion and isWeekend type info?